 M Tradgett, Director

-This statement is re-issued annually and includes the statements required by Section 54 of the Modern Slavery Act 2015 for the year ended 31 December 2020.
+This annual statement is produced as a voluntary statement and includes the statements required by Section 54 (Transparency in Supply Chains) of the Modern Slavery Act 2015 for the year ended 31 December 2022.